atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 In [30]: decode("the Cardinals did better then the Cubs in the offseason") Out[30]: 'the Cardinals did better than the Cubs in the offseason'
 {% endhighlight %}

+Note that in addition to correcting the grammatical errors, the system is able to handle OOV tokens without issue.

 ## Future Work
 While these initial results are encouraging, there is still a lot of room for improvement.